RaviTambade/TFLPortal/Documentation/UserStories.md

 6. As a member of Project,I want to see list of tasks assigned to others for a sprint,So that I would keep myself welinfomed about ongoing project activities.

 ##### Role: Project Manager
+1. As a project manager, I want to see a list  all ongoing projects with information so that I can quickly access the overall project information.
+2. As a project manager, I want to access detailed project information so that I can see project progress.
+3. As a project manager, I want to view  list of work  employee so that I can effectively manage work.
+4. As a project manager, I want to access detailed task information for a specific employee so that I can see progress and challenges.
+5. As a project manager, I want to see a list of all sprints for a project so that I can track project progress .
+6. As a project manager, I want to see  information about a sprint so that I can see work releted to this sprint.
+7. As a project manager, I want to see work of employee in spint, so that I can allocate work to the employee.
+8. As a project manager, I want to assign specific work to employee so that I can  distribute project work.
+9. As a project manager, I want to modify work , so that I can adapt to changing project requirements.
+10. As a project manager, I want to remove a work of employee, so that I can reassignment new work as per requirements.

+11.As a project manager, I want  to add new work to the project so that I can easily introduce new work.

+12.As a project manager, I want to view  list of all works of  a project, so that I can see work releted all infomation of project .